Roderick Ferguson: Life and career

-Ferguson received his B.A. in Sociology from Washington, D.C.'s Howard University in 1994 before going on to receive his M.A. and Ph.D. from the Sociology program at the University of California, San Diego in 1997 and 2000, respectively.
+Ferguson received his B.A. in sociology from Washington, D.C.'s Howard University in 1994 before going on to receive his M.A. and Ph.D. from the Sociology program at the University of California, San Diego in 1997 and 2000, respectively.
 He is the recipient of the Modern Language Association's "Crompton-Noll Award" in 2000, which awards the "best essay in lesbian, gay, and queer studies in the modern languages," for his article, "The Parvenu Baldwin and the Other Side of Redemption."
-He served as associate editor of American Quarterly: The Journal of the American Studies Association from 2007 to 2010 and filled the position of Department Chair in American Studies at the University of Minnesota from 2009-2012.
+He served as associate editor of American Quarterly: The Journal of the American Studies Association from 2007 to 2010 and filled the position of department chair in American Studies at the University of Minnesota from 2009 to 2012.
 Ferguson served as 2018 President of the American Studies Association, delivering his presidential address, "To Catch a Light-Filled Vision: American Studies and the Activation of Radical Traditions," at the November 2018 annual conference.

 At the University of Illinois, Chicago, Ferguson served as the co-director of the Racialized Body research cluster and was previously the chair of the African American Studies department.
 Before joining the faculty at the University of Illinois, he was a professor at the University of Minnesota, Twin Cities (UMN).
 In 2004, he was a Scholar in Residence for the "Queer Locations" Seminar at the University of California Humanities Research Institute.
 In 2013, he was the Old Dominion Visiting Faculty for the Council of the Humanities and the Center for African American Studies at Princeton University.

 Ferguson is most renowned for the concept of "queer of color critique" from his book Aberrations in Black, which is rooted in the work of Audre Lorde, Cherríe Moraga, Barbara Smith, and the Combahee River Collective which do not presume homogeneity across racial or national groups.
 Instead, they offer powerful relational analyses of the racialized, gendered, and sexualized valuation and devaluation of human life.